Aiden-Ziegelaar/DatasetBiasing/README.md

 This demo was mostly just about pruning datasets to enhance features on DNNs.
 The random forest implementation compared to this (pretty basic) DNN was both faster and more accurate.
-Goes to show that when all you have is a hammer everything looks like a nail.
+Goes to show that when all you have is a hammer, everything looks like a nail.

 Cheers for reading!